-Learning Ecosystems for Accelerating Patient-Centered, Sustainable Innovation
+Learning Ecosystems Accelerator for Patient-Centered, Sustainable Innovation

 Our successful transition to value-driven healthcare, where biomedical innovation is both patient-centered and sustainable, depends largely upon our ability to generate better evidence, more efficiently, to enable better decision-making for all stakeholders across the value chain of research and development (R&D) and healthcare delivery (patients, manufacturers, regulators, payers, providers, and academic researchers).

 The goal of the LEAPS Project is to design and pilot an innovation ecosystem for one disease that drives more value, faster, to patients, in ways that work for all stakeholders.
 Ultimately, patients will receive timely access to the most appropriate therapeutics for their needs, and stakeholders will have the evidence they need, when they need it, to improve their decisions related to the development, access, and use of therapeutics for the target disease.
 Decision-making will be improved through the collaborative design of a distributed, purpose-driven evidence generation infrastructure – the LEAPS “Learning Engine”- that stakeholders both contribute to and benefit from, in order for it to be efficient, scalable, and sustainable over time.